bcgov/GDX-Analytics/microservices/README.md

 ## Getting Help

-Please Contact the GDX Service desk at gcpe.servicedesk@gov.bc.ca for any analytics service help.
+Please contact the GDX Service desk at gcpe.servicedesk@gov.bc.ca for any analytics service help.
 For inquiries about starting a new analytics account please contact the GDX Analytics Team.

 ## Contributors